 The general rule is as follows:

-Overall, a 2000 calorie diet should consume:
+On a 2000 calorie SKD diet the macro breakdown should be:

 - 166.6 grams of fat